Instructor, Medicine - Oncology

 M.D, Beijing Medical University (1998)

-1. Investigation of how oncogenes maintain tumor neoplastic state
+1. Investigation of how oncogenes initiate and maintain tumor neoplastic state

 (mentored by Dr. Dean Felsher, Professor of Medicine-Oncology).

-2. Computational analysis of differentiation states of cancer cells
+2. Computational analysis of cellular differentiation states and discovery of differentiation agents

 (mentored by Dr. David Dill, Professor of Computer Science).

-3. Development of effective and low-toxicity therapeutics for solid tumors
+3. Development of effective and low-toxicity prevention and treatment for solid tumors

 (mentored by Dr. Mark Pegram, and Dr. David Dill)